>

 Celebrating the contributions of women to STEM

-The STEM careers research project introduces students to the idea of Science, Technology, Engineering and Maths (STEM), as a career path, while extending their knowledge and learning experience to discover more about great Australian women in STEM from Snowy Hydro.
+The STEM careers research project introduces students to the idea of Science, Technology, Engineering and Maths (STEM), as a career path, while extending their knowledge and learning experience to discover more about possible careers in STEM explored by great Australian women in STEM from Snowy Hydro and beyond.

 Get started introducing your students to STEM careers as Dr. Kirsten speaks with five of Snowy Hydro’s inspiring women working in STEM.
-Learn more about their role at Snowy and gain valuable insights into their motivations and inspirations.
+Learn more about their role at Snowy and gain valuable insights into their motivations and inspirations before starting a STEM career reflection.

 In this video you will meet Senior Environmental Adviser, Alex; Electrical Cadet, Laura; Senior Climate Scientist, Johanna; Engineering Cadet, Meg; Electrical Apprentice, Sallie